-The nest box comes unassembled but is put together in a matter of minutes using only an electric drill with a Phillips head driver and can be mounted on either a 4 x 4 post or a 1″ iron pipe using recommended hardware shown below.
+The nest box comes unassembled but is put together in a matter of minutes using only an electric drill with a Phillips head driver and a crescent wrench.
+It can be mounted on either a 4 x 4 post or a 1″ iron pipe using recommended hardware shown in photos on this page.
 (Hardware not included.)

 Why Barn Owls Are Ideal for Effective, Natural Rodent Control